oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/units.rst

    * **Show Unit Code** -- When enabled, the unit appears next to the requested quantity; when disabled, the unit name is hidden and only quantity is displayed.
 This option is available only when the **Single Unit** is enabled.
    * **Default Primary Unit** -- The product unit that is shown by default in the website.
    * **Default Primary Unit Precision** -- The number of digits after the floating point that limits the Primary unit precision (e.g., 1 for 0.x, 2 for 0.xx, 3 for 0.xxx and so on).

+.. note:: Please keep in mind that when importing products into the application the *Product Single Unit Mode* setting is not checked.
+This means that even if the *Single Unit* setting is enabled, the admin can still create and import products with additional product units using API.
+In addition, if *Single Unit* is enabled and *Show Unit Code* is disabled, unit codes are not displayed anywhere, except for the product page and shippinglist bucket.

 3. To customize any of these options: